etragardh/phperf/README.md

 PHPerf::stop();
 ```

-Take a look in the sample.php
+Take a look in the example.php

-### Sample
+### Example

-Run the sample from terminal
+Run the example from terminal
 ```
-cd phperf/
+cd phperf/example
-php sample.php
+php example.php
 ```

 Or write your own test